Mixed Precision Training of Neural ODEs: Numerical Experiments

 Although we used the same random seed for the data split and initialization, we observed that training is not fully deterministic, which is likely due to non-deterministic low-level hardware behavior.

-At float16, torchdiffeq fails early on in the training as the loss is beyond the representable range (at iteration 9 without gradient scaling and iteration 31 with scaling).
-This demonstrates the need for careful combination of the precisions or more flexible dynamic scaling schemes when training neural ODEs in float16.
-In contrast, our rampde implementation successfully trains in float16 even without scaling, though dynamic scaling provides the best results.
+At \texttt{float16}, torchdiffeq fails early on in the training as the loss is beyond the representable range (at iteration 9 without gradient scaling and iteration 31 with scaling).
+This demonstrates the need for careful combination of the precisions or more flexible dynamic scaling schemes when training neural ODEs in \texttt{float16}.
+In contrast, our rampde implementation successfully trains in \texttt{float16} even without scaling, though dynamic scaling provides the best results.

 This experiment indicates that MPT can achieve memory and runtime reduction for large-scale problems while maintaining competitive accuracy.
 Comparing the memory usage across implementations, rampde reduces peak memory from 21.5GB to 4.3GB in single precision, approximately a 5$\times$ reduction.
-For runtime performance, the fastest configuration overall is torchdiffeq with bfloat16 (0.19s forward, 0.34s backward per iteration).
-The fastest rampde configuration (bfloat16: 0.15s forward, 0.40s backward) achieves comparable forward pass speed and only 43\% overhead in the backward pass, while using 3× less memory (2.2GB vs 6.9GB).
-Within rampde, mixed precision variants provide approximately 1.8× speedup compared to tfloat32 (0.27s vs 0.15s forward pass).
+For runtime performance, the fastest configuration overall is torchdiffeq with \texttt{bfloat16} (0.19s forward, 0.34s backward per iteration).
+The fastest rampde configuration (\texttt{bfloat16}: 0.15s forward, 0.40s backward) achieves comparable forward pass speed and only 43\% overhead in the backward pass, while using 3× less memory (2.2GB vs 6.9GB).
+Within rampde, mixed precision variants provide approximately 1.8× speedup compared to \texttt{tfloat32} (0.27s vs 0.15s forward pass).
 Most importantly, all configurations maintain test accuracy above 77\% when proper scaling is used, validating that neural ODEs can be effectively trained in mixed precision without sacrificing model performance or requiring precision-specific hyperparameter tuning.
+A step-size stability experiment on one of the trained STL-10 neural ODE blocks, sweeping $h\rho(\bfJ)/2$ across the Dahlquist boundary for the precision formats considered here, is reported in Appendix~\ref{sec:sm_stepsize}.